 PYLE, W. MSS.

 The Pyle, W. mss.
-1925-2006, consist of letters, original animation drawings, and works of art relating to Willis Pyle's career as an animator and artist.
+1925–2016, consist of letters, original animation drawings, and works of art relating to Willis Pyle's career as an animator and artist.
 Willis Pyle (b.
-September 4, 1914) made his first contact with the Walt Disney Studios while still a student at the University of Colorado.
-He soon moved to Hollywood, trained in animation, and worked on such classic Disney features as Fantasia, Bambi and Pinocchio.
-During World War II he worked on animated films for the armed services.
-After joining the newly-formed production company UPA, he played an important role in the development of popular cartoon characters of the early fifties, such as Mr. Magoo and was a principal animator in the Academy Award winning Gerald McBoing-Boing.
+September 4, 1914–d.
+June 2, 2016) made his first contact with the Walt Disney Studios while still a student at the University of Colorado.
+He soon moved to Hollywood, trained in animation, and worked on such classic Disney features as Fantasia, Bambi, and Pinocchio.
+During World War II, Pyle worked on animated films for the armed services.
+After joining the newly–formed production company UPA, he played an important role in the development of popular cartoon characters of the early fifties, such as Mr. Magoo and was a principal animator in the Academy Award winning Gerald McBoing–Boing.
 He has been for many years an honored member of the Society of Illustrators in New York City.
-He continues to paint and exhibit in Manhattan up to his death at the age of 101.
+He continued to paint and exhibit in Manhattan up to his death at the age of 101.